 The annual Soft Toys campaign "One Euro is a Fortune", runs each year in November and December in IKEA stores globally.
 The IKEA Social Initiative donates one euro from each Soft Toy sold to UNICEF and educational projects run by Save the Children.
 Since its launch in 2003, proceeds from this campaign have totaled 23.7 million euros, and have supported over 50 projects in more than 25 countries including Albania, Bangladesh and Russia to Vietnam, the Ivory Coast, Uganda and China.

 Our Starbase is a huge innovation, allowing us to stop transporting a lot of the air normally present in big and awkwardly shaped office chair packaging.
-VERKSAM swivel chairs are one of the first to be re-launched with a new Starbase assembly system where the five legs in the base snap together at the centre.
+VERKSAM swivel chairs are one of the first to be re-launched with a new Starbase assembly system where the five legs in the base snap together at the center.
 It’s quick and easy for the customer, and the chair is just as stable and sturdy.
 Meanwhile, the number of VERKSAM chairs transported per container has nearly doubled which lead to less CO2 emissions.
 And soon lots of other office chairs will follow VERKSAM.

 In 1999, we switched all goods transport from the central warehouse in Älmhult to the stores in Stockholm from road to rail.
 The trains run on electricity generated from renewable energy sources.
 Today one train with 15-20 fully loaded wagons leaves Älmhult for Stockholm every day.